PhishPhillet/phishphillet/docs/_posts/2023-12-08-swiss-phish-message.md

 Here is a lousy translated version:
 <pre>Today, 10:58

 Swiss Post: Your package arrived at the warehouse, but was held back due to unclear address information and cannot be delivered.
 Please enter your address in the link within hours.

 https://correos1.biz/x1

 (Please answer with "Y" then exit SMS and open the SMS activation link or copy the link and open it in Safari.)

 The Swiss Post team wishes you a nice day.</pre>

-## Identifying this as a phishing in easy steps
+## Identifying this as a phishing email in easy steps

 The phiser had a great idea to use messaging to send the attack, but his implementation had a lot to be desired.